Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 There was care to it, too.
 They weren’t letting anyone get crushed in the push of bodies.
 If an E-Skurel-Ir fell, they abruptly found themselves *behind* the shield line rather than trampled.
 Before the rioter had any idea what was happening, he was shoved snout-down into the ground, his hands and feet were zip-tied together, and then he was unceremoniously tossed into a padded wagon along with the rest of them.

-“Do you see the point o’ all this, Ginn?”
+"Do you see the point o’ all this, Ginn?"

 It wasn’t gentle, but it *was* careful.
 Methodical.
 Thorough.

-“It’s like you said.
-They’re actually *protecting* the rioters from themselves.”
+"It’s like you said.
+They’re actually *protecting* the rioters from themselves."

-“Yeah.
+"Yeah.
 But this is also war, too.
 The goal is to break their will, so’s they don’t get any itchy ideas no more.
-It ain’t a pretty business.”
+It ain’t a pretty business."

-“...No.”
+"...No."
 Ginn nodded at that.
 The demoralizing effect of having their leaders and prophets snatched from their midst was already showing.
 The front line had less purpose now, they’d thrown their stones and bottles, they’d worn their arms out trying to beat down the shield wall.
 The fight was going out of them pretty quickly.

 When a pair of armored vehicles rolled up behind the Straightshields and turned on a pair of high-pressure water cannons, the momentum completely turned around.
 The water had a bright blue indelible dye in it, and it drove the mob back up the road, creating a clear gap that brought the Brothers some respite, washed away any lingering corrosives or accelerants…

 Ginn decided he’d changed his mind.
 This *was* interesting, in its methodically brutal way.

-“They’ll be back,” Vark predicted, as the back of the riot started to turn ragged and drain away down alleyways and into the warrens below the old ruined streets.
-“Take more’n one bloody nose ‘ta beat all the fight outta them.”
+"They’ll be back," Vark predicted, as the back of the riot started to turn ragged and drain away down alleyways and into the warrens below the old ruined streets.
+"Take more’n one bloody nose ‘ta beat all the fight outta them."

-“They’ve got four hundred years of pent-up frustration, rage and justice to work out of their systems.”
+"They’ve got four hundred years of pent-up frustration, rage and justice to work out of their systems."

-“Ayup.”
+"Ayup."
 Vark sank to all fours and shook as if he was trying to re-seat his NBC gear.
-“C’mon.
+"C’mon.
 You and I gotta get ready.
-The Great Father’s gonna be here soon ‘ta meet with the object of their hatred.”
+The Great Father’s gonna be here soon ‘ta meet with the object of their hatred."

-“Oh, *that’s* going to be interesting.”
+"Oh, *that’s* going to be interesting."
 Ginn warmed to the idea.
 He’d had the chance to get a good sniff of Ukusevi during her short stay on the base so far.
 She seemed to have the kind of toughness that only emerged in people who’d been hammered on life’s anvil from day one.
 Cushy safe job underground spent filing the papers and books notwithstanding, he could easily see how she’d managed to rile up an angry sect against her.

 Seeing her meet the Great Father would be an *education,* no doubt.

 Well.
 Ginn probably wouldn’t get to see that, actually.
 That didn’t seem like the kind of conversation lowly aides got to stick around for, and he wasn’t Daar’s aide in the first place.
 But it was fun to imagine.

-He turned his mind back to his actual *job.* “Anyway, Champion Fiin sends his regrets, says he’s got a good sniff of what may be a new Alpha and possibly some breeding pools in the hills of sector White Seven.
-He’s not coming back in until that’s dealt with.”
+He turned his mind back to his actual *job.* "Anyway, Champion Fiin sends his regrets, says he’s got a good sniff of what may be a new Alpha and possibly some breeding pools in the hills of sector White Seven.
+He’s not coming back in until that’s dealt with."

-“Doin’ all the *fun* stuff himself,” Vark grumbled...well, not exactly good-naturedly.
+"Doin’ all the *fun* stuff himself," Vark grumbled...well, not exactly good-naturedly.
 It was definitely tinged with envy, but it was meant humorously.

-“‘Fun’ isn’t exactly the word I’d have chosen, Grandfather.”
+"‘Fun’ isn’t exactly the word I’d have chosen, Grandfather."
 Ginn thumbed through his notes.
-“And… yes, we are scheduled for troop inspection in four hours time back on Gao.
-New initiates to the Second Ring.”
+"And… yes, we are scheduled for troop inspection in four hours time back on Gao.
+New initiates to the Second Ring."

-Vark duck-nodded, ignoring the sound of several flashbangs detonating out on the street as he stepped down out of the guard tower. “...Right.
+Vark duck-nodded, ignoring the sound of several flashbangs detonating out on the street as he stepped down out of the guard tower. "...Right.
 Better get goin’ then.
 An’ I’m gonna need a fur trim, too.
 The Second Ring is *important.* Gotta look good ‘cuz one or two of ‘em ain’t gonna survive the training.
-They deserve somethin’ better’n a near-mangy Grandfather.”
+They deserve somethin’ better’n a near-mangy Grandfather."

-“I took the liberty of arranging a visit by your preferred grooming service,” Ginn replied, reflecting once again that yup, he was *definitely* never going to go for the whole Clan thing.
+"I took the liberty of arranging a visit by your preferred grooming service," Ginn replied, reflecting once again that yup, he was *definitely* never going to go for the whole Clan thing.
 He’d rapidly grown to respect the Stonebacks, in a way that eclipsed every Clanless’s general sense of intimidation and awe of them, but even if he’d been a Brownfur himself, little details like *that* completely killed any sense of ambition or idealism.

-“Thankee, Ginn.
-‘Yer the *bestest* some days, y’know that?”
+"Thankee, Ginn.
+‘Yer the *bestest* some days, y’know that?"
 Vark had long mastered the fine art of the truthful back-handed compliment.
 It helped that he was pant-grinning as he said it.

-“Only *some* days?”
+"Only *some* days?"
 Ginn sniffed, though he was genuinely amused.
 Vark’s humor was… Clannish, but heartfelt.

-“Well...ain’t nobody perfect, really.
+"Well...ain’t nobody perfect, really.
 C’mon.
-Lessgo.”
+Lessgo."

 Ginn still spared one last glance back out at the riot, which was now down to a few trapped diehards who’d been surrounded and were basically just being contained until they finally got fed up, from the looks of things.
 There were a lot of arrested E-Skurel-Ir to be processed - and Fyu alone knew what Law applied in this situation - but things seemed to be over.

 All in all… it had been disturbingly efficient.

-“Right behind you, sir,” he said, and followed.
+"Right behind you, sir," he said, and followed.

 He’d seen enough.
 ___